-The most exaggerated estimate of the cost of undocumented immigration to the U.S. taxpayer (which includes undocumented U.S. taxpayers) has probably been \$113 billion annually, which ignores that the bulk of this cost represents immigration law enforcement and the education and care of the U.S. citizen children of undocumented parents.396 This number also discounts the reality that undocumented residents contribute to the U.S. GDP through spending and consumption of resources.397 Estimates of that contribution range between \$4.7 billion398 and \$227 billion399 annually.400 Heidi Shierholz, an economist with the Economic Policy Institute, has said "there is a consensus that, on average, the incomes of families in this country are increased by a small, but clearly positive amount, because of [documented and undocumented] immigration."401 Consistent with this conclusion, a number of economists have noted that freer migration across borders would generally boost the world economy dramatically,402 perhaps even doubling the size of it.403
+The most exaggerated estimate of the cost of undocumented immigration to the U.S. taxpayer (which includes undocumented U.S. taxpayers) has probably been \$113 billion annually, which ignores that the bulk of this cost represents immigration law enforcement and the education and care of the U.S. citizen children of undocumented parents.
+This number also discounts the reality that undocumented residents contribute to the U.S. GDP through spending and consumption of resources.
+Testimates of that contribution range between \$4.7 billion and \$227 billion annually.
+Heidi Shierholz, an economist with the Economic Policy Institute, has said there is a consensus that, on average, the incomes of families in this country are increased by a small, but clearly positive amount, because of [documented and undocumented] immigration.
+Consistent with this conclusion, a number of economists have noted that freer migration across borders would generally boost the world economy dramatically, to the state of the contribution of the size of it.